archivesspace/archivesspace/clustering/README.md

      groupadd --gid 2000 exampletenant
      useradd --uid 2000 --gid 2000 exampletenant

-Note that we specific a UID and GID explicitly to ensure they match across machines.
+Note that we specify a UID and GID explicitly to ensure they match across machines.